-(a) Fragments of the coding region of a potato starch synthase gene (granule-bound starch synthase, GBSS) in antisense orientation and in sense-antisense orientation (as an inverted repeat)
+(a) The fragment of the coding region of a potato starch synthase gene (granule bound starch synthase, GBSS) in antisense orientation.

-The fragment of the coding region of a potato starch synthase gene (granule-bound starch synthase, GBSS) in antisense orientation (plasmid pAP2) is expressed under the control of its own gbss promoter primarily in the potato tuber.
-In these genetically modified plants, the formation of an antisense RNA causes inactivation of the endogenous transcript of the respective gene, thus inhibiting production of the GBSS enzyme.
+The fragment of the coding region of a potato starch synthase gene (granule bound starch synthase, GBSS) in antisense orientation is expressed under the control of its own gbss promoter primarily in the potato tuber.
+As a result of the genetic modification of the GM plants, the endogenous transcript of the gbss gene is inactivated, thereby inhibiting the production of the GBSS enzyme.